 Point 1: Review your health benefits policy.
 Pay close attention to the appeals procedure section.

-- Stay calm.
+Stay calm.
 Do not immediately call the insurer and demand they review.
-Review your policy to find out what the proper steps to take are when filing an appeal. - Do not become adversarial or confrontational in your written and verbal communications.
+Review your policy to find out what the proper steps to take are when filing an appeal.
+Any review asked for and done is one less review option available.
+Make them count.

+- Do not become adversarial or confrontational in your written and verbal communications.
 It's hard to accept but there really are people on the other end of the line, and they have feelings as well.
-Remember that the people who review appeals are medical people - appeals are first reviewed by RNs who then turn them over to MDs.
-The medical personnel are required to follow the company guidelines and calling them names won't change or help a thing.

-- Do not request an appeal verbally.
+Contrary to popular belief, the people who review appeals are medical people - appeals are first reviewed by RNs who then turn them over to MDs.
+The medical personnel are required to follow the company guidelines and calling them names won't change or help a thing. - Do not request an appeal verbally.
 You are not providing the insurer with anything to review, so you can expect another denial and will have lost one level of appeal.
 The written file is what counts, so be sure everything that is communicated orally is also communicated in writing. - How many appeal levels does your plan allow?
 Check your benefits handbook.
 If you don't have one, contact your benefits provider.
 They should be able to provide it to you.
 You need to know how your policy works so you can follow the appeal process exactly.
-If you decide to forgo the appeal process and have your appeal reviewed first by the legal judicial system, the appeal will most likely be thrown out because the process wasn't followed.
+If you decide to forgo the appeal process and have your appeal reviewed first by the legal judicial system, the appeal will most likely be thrown out because the process wasn't followed. - The initial approval request is normally done by the facility as they need to provide diagnosis and treatment codes.
+If the initial request is denied, it is recommended you create and file appeals.